 Anyone who has reserved a hotel room online has done so through a hotel booking engine.
 A hotel booking engine is a website user interface that allows end users to shop for hotel accommodations and make reservations.
 Some hotel booking engines are hotel-specific, meaning that they provide hotel rooms from a single hotel or hotel brand.
 Other hotel booking engines, like Hotels.com, offer hotels from many different brands.
-A private-label hotel booking engine (a.k.a. white-label hotel booking engine) is a website user interface built by one company that offers hotel rooms under the brand of another company.
+A private-label hotel booking engine (a.k.a. white-label hotel booking engine) is a website or user interface built by one company that offers hotel rooms under the brand of another company.

 Types of Hotel Booking Engines

 Direct booking engines are booking systems that are used for one exclusive hotel property or hotel brand.
 This type of system sells reservations from that hotel or hotel chain exclusively, and either connects to or acts as the in-house reservation management system.
 Private-label direct booking engines are branded with the hotel’s branding exclusively, and makes no mention of the company that built the application.